With research provided by

 BENJAMIN PEARCE (1757-1847) lived in Fayette County, PA, and also served as a Private in the New Jersey Line during the American Revolution for about six months and was no doubt related to one or all of the above.
 His brother Jonathan (1762- ) lived in New York and also with their father in Sussex County, New Jersey.

 While there must be hundreds of other namesakes who have been associated with serving their country, our article ends here with just a mention of several additional Pearces who have been part of the U.S. Military, my brothers Paul Wesley and Carl Dale.
 Both were born in Butler County, PA, and spent most of their childhood there.
-Paul (1940 – ) graduated from Penn State, was commissioned a 2nd Lieutenant in the Air Force, and married Cynthia Cordero all on the same June day in 1962 before shipping off to the West Coast.
+Paul (1940 – ) graduated from Penn State, was commissioned a 2nd Lieutenant in the Air Force, and married Cynthia Cordero all on the same June day in 1962 before shipping off to the West Coast for further training.
 Stationed on Guam during the Viet Nam War, he piloted the B-52.
 After attaining the rank of Captain, he was honorably discharged and flew to cities around the world as a civilian for various airlines, including Pan Am and Delta.
 He and Cindy raised two sons, Steven and Stuart, while residing at various times in Florida, Connecticut, and Virginia.
 Son Steven served in the U.S. Marines and was deployed to Iraq with the Army National Guard.
 Now retired, Paul drives Cindy around the North American continent in an Airstream RV and they do a variety of volunteer work in their Charlottesville area community.
+They have five grandchildren.

 In the space below, we hope you’ll record as many family members as you can think of who have served in the U.S. Military.
 You may wish to send the information to me at PEARCE@ATLANTICBB.NET so that I can make it available to the rest of the family.
 Surely, this is a very important aspect of our family history that should be passed on to our descendants.
 Not everyone has or can serve their country in this way, for one reason or another, but we think it’s important to recognize those who do so, for preserving a society where we can be free to enjoy “life, liberty, and the pursuit of happiness.”